Delmonico's: Later revivals

 In 1926, Oscar Tucci purchased the restaurant and reopened Delmonico's, first calling it Oscar's Delmonico, at 56 Beaver Street.
 Tucci ran a speakeasy in the lower level of the restaurant.
 In 1933, Tucci received the third liquor license in New York after the repeal of Prohibition.
 In later years, Oscar Tucci dropped "Oscar's" from the name and continued naming it Delmonico's.
 During the Tucci incarnation it adopted the original menus and recipes, and became distinguished in its own right, continuing to attract prominent politicians and celebrities, such as Lana Turner, Marilyn Monroe, Rock Hudson, Lena Horne, Elizabeth Taylor, Elvis, Etta James, JFK, Jackie Kennedy Onassis and others.
 Tucci also instituted many of the professional standards in use today in American restaurants known as the Delmonico Way, a method that is explained in the book The Delmonico Way; Sublime Entertaining & Legendary Recipes from the Restaurant that Made New York! by Max Tucci published by Rizzoli.
-By the 1940s, Tucci owned and operated the entire Delmonico building, operating 63000 sqft of restaurant space—making Delmonico's the largest restaurant in the world during its time.
-Oscar created lavish dining rooms on the upper floors of the building and created dining rooms for companies such as Lehman Brothers and universities such as Harvard, creating the Harvard Lunch Club.
-The Penthouse was the most lush of private rooms; it included a private dining room with fireplace and en suite bedroom, a private kitchen and roof top terrace.
-Other private rooms included, The Roman Room which was designed by Mario Tucci and Valerian Rybar, The Baroque Room, The Hunt Room, The Bulls & Bears, The Python Room, and the main dining room known as The Palm Room.
-It was in the Palm Room that Ralph Burns and his orchestra serenaded guests.
-During the height of the Tucci era, Delmonico's served over an outstanding, thousand lunches a day.
-In 1941, Oscar Tucci expanded the brand, opening Oscar's Delmonico uptown located at 146 E56th Street, according to Tips on Tables writer William Hawkins it opened "with a boom!"
-In 1948, Oscar expanded further opening Delmon's Restaurant at 75 William Street.

-The Tucci era also produced four of the most prominent restaurateurs of the twentieth century: Sirio Maccioni of Le Cirque, Tony May of San Domenico and the Rainbow Room, Harry Poulakakos of Harry's located in Hanover Square, and Lello Arpaia, father to restaurateur Donatella Arpaia.
+The Tucci era also produced four of the most prominent restaurateurs of the twentieth century, including Sirio Maccioni of Le Cirque, and Tony May.

 The restaurant closed in 1977.
 In 1981 Edward Huber leased the building and after renovation he reopened Delmonico's at 56 Beaver Street in 1982.
 It lasted until 1993.